MarkPengJZ/INF2004_T52/README.md

 - Small differences in friction bewteen the 2 motors cause them to come up to speed differently even under the control of a closed feedback loop
 - To reduce this, we will consider implement a further 'C' term to our controller, aiming to minimize the difference bewteen the encoder counts of the 2 motors
 - 'C' 4th term in controller (Count difference in encoder count a/b)

+We also encountered issues with the magnetometer whereby the values we receieve would always fluctuate even though the sensor was stationary leading to inaccurate readings and hence inaccurate directon to turn.
+This resulted in the final decision of us forgoing magnetometer due to the unreliable sensor input.